 Most customer interactions, such as online chats, social media conversations, emails, and phone calls require human involvement.
 But more and more companies are going to automate these communications to reduce their response time and deliver better service.

-AI combined with machine learning allows creating smart chatbots that can interact with customers, respond to their questions, solve problems, and even initiate communication for sales purposes.
-In the 2019 Gartner CIO Survey, the respondents pointed to chatbots as the main AI-based application used in their enterprises (source: Gartner).
+AI combined with machine learning allows companies to create smart chatbots that can interact with customers, respond to their questions, solve problems, and even initiate communication for sales purposes.
+Already in the 2019 Gartner CIO Survey, the respondents pointed to chatbots as the main AI-based application used in their enterprises (source: Gartner).

 Another benefit of AI lies in communication with high volumes of customers throughout the day.